monozero69/contacts-web-app/README.md

 Once you have entered the contacts details you can click **`Save`** button.

-Once the new contact is successfully saved you should see a message tell you that.
+Once the new contact is successfully saved you should see a message telling you that.

 <img src="./doc/images/saved_new_contact.png" width="75%" hight="75%" />